Boes-man/wiz_se_demo_cli/README.md

 * Terraform >= 1.0 installed and operational
 * Docker installed and running

-## Configuration
+## Basic Setup

 1. Create a new repository from the template repository

 ![](images/create_from_template.png)

-2. Set repository target and name
+2. Set repository target and name (customize name to fit your needs)

 ![](images/create_repo.png)